Physical Rehabilitation for ACL Injuries

-- If rehab is done without surgery, there is a greater chance that the ACL may be injured again.
+- If rehab is done without surgery, there is a greater chance that the knee may be injured again.

 - Athletes who have surgery and then complete rehab are more likely to return to competitive sports than those who do rehab alone.